 "Here we come up against a remarkable and characteristic phenomenon in philosophical investigation: the difficulty---I might say---is not that of finding the solution but rather that of recognizing as the solution something that looks as if it were only a preliminary to it.
-We have already said everything. --- Not anything that follows from this, no this itself is the solution!
-This is connected, I believe, with our wrongly expecting an explanation, whereas the solution of the difficulty is a description, if we give it the right place in our considerations.
-If we dwell upon it, and do not try to get beyond it."
-Zettel p312-314 logical extensions of S2 into culture.
+We have already said everything. --- Not

 A major theme in all discussion of human behavior is the need to separate the genetically programmed automatisms from the effects of culture.
-All study of higher order behavior is an effort to tease apart not only fast S1 and slow S2 thinking (e.g., perceptions and other automatisms vs. dispositions), but the
+All study of higher order behavior is an effort to tease apart not only fast S1 and slow S2 thinking (e.g., perceptions and other automatisms vs. dispositions), but the logical extensions of S2 into culture.